CorefluxCommunity/CorefluxMCPServer/README.md

-# Coreflux MCP Server
+# Coreflux MQTT MCP Server

-This is a Model Context Protocol (MCP) server that connects to a Coreflux MQTT broker and makes Coreflux actions available as tools for Claude and other MCP-compatible AI assistants.
+This is a Model Context Protocol (MCP) server that connects to a Coreflux MQTT broker and makes Coreflux and MQTT actions available as tools for Claude and other MCP-compatible AI assistants.

 ## Features